itaicohengroup/watershed_cells_gui/README.md

 Enter the function definition and threshold (if manual) in the text boxes.
 The function may be a custom function and/or may call other Matlab and user-defined functions.
 Then, click `Run Classification` to run the classification process and display the results.

-Onces the classification is complete, the regions with f values above and below the threshold will be outlined in magenta and cyan, respectively.
+Once the classification is complete, the regions with f values above and below the threshold will be outlined in magenta and cyan, respectively.
 Also, the GUI shows a histogram of the f values from all the segmented regions.
 You can use the toolbar buttons to zoom/pan and inspect the plots.
 At this point, the GUI should look like Figure 6.
 You can use the toolbar buttons to zoom/pan and inspect the plots.

 <img src="private/quickstart_fig6.png" width="600px"/>